 The De Russie Spa is in-keeping with the generosity of the property, it is a luxurious space with a salt water hydropool, 6 treatments rooms, a Finnish sauna, a steam room and a full hair salon.
 This urban retreat is the destination for many locals as well as guests.
 One of the unique aspects of this spa, and all of the Rocco Forte Spas, is the Forte Organics product line which is made in Italy with organic and natural ingredients from Sicily.
 In addition to the spa treatments of skin care and massage, Hotel de Russie has an extensive menu of special programs which cater to the guests who desires extra pampering.
 Whether you want to detox, overcome jet lag or celebrate your upcoming wedding, there are offerings for each.

-From Fitness and Fashion
+Fitness and Fashion

+When considering the best five star hotels in Rome, experiential extras come into play.
+Nowhere is that more evident than at Hotel de Russie.
 If fitness is on your agenda while visiting Hotel de Russie, you have access to the on site personal trainer Danilo Palmucci, an Italian Ironman and Triathlon legend.
 Whether you plan a personal fitness session in the hotel’s fitness centre or schedule a morning run or bike ride with Danilo, you have his expertise at your disposal during your stay.

 Each suite stay at Hotel de Russie comes with a complimentary “Avenue of Style” experience, which means that guests have access to a private tour of the behind-the-scenes and exclusive space of eleven top international fashion icons in Rome.
 These fashion houses include: Giorgio Armani, Bottega Veneta, Fendi, Valentino, Acqua di Parma, Bulgari, Brioni, Ermenegildo Zegna, Damiani, Pomellato, and VHERNIER.
 While I would love to experience each designer’s space, I knew instantly that I wanted to visit Bulgari, the epitome of Roman fashion design.